 Ephemeral Stream in the Cruces Basin in northern New Mexico.
 Photo: Jim O’Donnell

 The constantly changing federal water protections over the past decade has disproportionately impacted New Mexico due to its large percentage of ephemeral/intermittent streams and closed basins (watersheds that do not feed traditional navigable waterways).
-The Sackett v EPA ruling on May 25, 2023, left New Mexico particularly vulnerable to pollution and other threats to clean water.
+As one of just three states that did not have a state surface water quality program, he Sackett v EPA ruling on May 25, 2023, left New Mexico without any regulatory authority to manage existing discharges from the wastewater treatment plants, mines, federal facilities, and other polluters that currently discharge into these smaller New Mexico streams.

-The Sackett ruling increases vulnerability for ephemeral and intermittent streams (96% of New Mexico’s streams according to the New Mexico Environment Department) and wetlands, which together provide critical wildlife habitat, as well as water sources for drinking water, irrigation, and recreation opportunities.
+The Sackett ruling increased vulnerability for ephemeral and intermittent streams (96% of New Mexico’s streams according to the New Mexico Environment Department) and wetlands, which together provide critical wildlife habitat, as well as water sources for drinking water, irrigation, and recreation opportunities.

 Click here to explore an interactive map showing New Mexico waters under threat.